-You must ensure the absentee delta files have been downloaded to the device or the County Clerk has provided you cards for updating the absentee voters.
-(You can contact your County Clerk's Office to make sure this was completed for you or if you need to take further action.)
+You must ensure that the absentee delta files have been downloaded to the device or the County Clerk has provided you another means for updating the absentee voters (you can contact your County Clerk's Office to make sure this was completed for you or if you need to take further action).

-No person who has applied for an absentee ballot may vote in person at the polling place on Election Day, unless the election officers receive one of the following:
+No person who has applied for an absentee ballot may vote in person at the polling place on Election Day, unless the Election Officers receive one of the following:

-- Form SBE 26, Authorization to Vote at the Polling Location;
+- Form SBE 26, Authorization to Vote at the Polling location;

 or

 - Court order.